dcupolillo/ROIpy/README.md

 ## Description

-**ROIpy** is a python package for ROI (Region of Interest) semi-automatic generation and placement for functional imaging of neuronal dendrites of individual neurons :microscope::brain:.
+**ROIpy** is a python package for ROI (Region of Interest) semi-automatic generation and placement for functional imaging of neuronal dendrites of individual neurons 🔬:brain:.
 It provides a tool for defining, managing and visualizing dendritic ROIs.
 In addition, provides a benchmark for analyzing morphological data such as dendritic structure.

 Designed to interface with [Vidrio ScanImage software](https://vidriotechnologies.com/).